Skip to content

 server Web service, providing the following functions:

-← Same as Left 1 Generally no need for scaling
+← Same as left 1 Generally does not need scaling

-server-inner (No Such Service) Web service, specifically for internal cluster API calls 1 Generally no need for scaling
+server-inner (No such service) Web service, specifically for internal API calls within the cluster 1 Generally does not need scaling

 worker-0